MaliRock/alx-system_engineering-devops/0x00-shell_basics/README.md

-changes the working directory to the previous one lists all files in long format
+list all files in current and parent directory, inlong format